 Pro tip: Alghero’s walled historic center is where you’ll find most of the city’s top sights, drinking and dining options, and charm.
 However, take note that parking can be quite tricky in Alghero with only residents allowed to even enter the old city with a motor vehicle.
 Therefore, if staying inside the old city, you might need to park the car in the large parking lot by the marina but it’s best to check with your hosts.

-Personally, we stayed at B&B Valencia upon arrival (before it achieved its current highly-acclaimed status).
-The charming Airbnb-style bed and breakfast is just a 10-minute walk south of the historic center.
+Personally, we stayed at B&B Valencia, a charming bed and breakfast is just a 10-minute walk south of the historic center.
 At the time of our stay, it was owned and operated by an incredible senior citizen named Teresa.
 She went out of her way to make us feel welcome and provided us with some of the travel tips shared with you in this itinerary.
 The B&B is located at the top floor of an ordinary-looking apartment building with large and cozy old-fashioned rooms.
 The best part is the huge sea-facing outdoor terrace where you’ll enjoy both breakfasts and sunsets.
 Despite the 1940’s decor, the WiFi was great and the stroll to town was a pleasant activity on its own.

 On our return leg to Alghero, B&B Valencia was sold out so we stayed Lu Palau de Antoni about a 15-minute walk north of the old city.
 It was quite a bargain considering Alghero was in short supply of accommodations during those dates, kind of a cross between an Airbnb and a high-end hostel.